 After his Oscar-nominated work on Bonnie and Clyde, Penn co-wrote and directed Alice’s Restaurant, receiving his third Oscar nomination for Best Director.
 Next, he directed Dustin Hoffman in Little Big Man, followed by the psychological thriller, Night Moves with Gene Hackman.
 Penn worked with Jack Nicholson and Marlon Brando on The Missouri Breaks, and later directed the feature films Four Friends, Target, Dead of Winter, Penn and Teller Get Killed, as well as the movie for television The Portrait and Inside.
 More recently, he worked on the documentary Lumiere and Company and the series, 100 Centre Street.

 In addition to his Oscar nominations, Penn has twice been nominated for DGA Awards for The Miracle Worker and Bonnie and Clyde.
 He received an Emmy nomination for his work in the Playhouse 90 version of The Miracle Worker and shared a nomination as an executive producer for episodes of the series Law and Order.
 He was given the Los Angeles Film Critics Career Achievement Award in 2002, and in 2006 received DGA Honors for his distinguished contributions to American culture through the world of film and television.
-Most recently in 2007, Penn received a Golden Bear for Lifetime Achievement from the Berlin Film Festival.
+Penn served on the DGA’s National Board from 1997-2003 and six terms on the Eastern Directors Council.